-This document is the Code Administrator Consultation document that contains the discussion of the Workgroup which formed in July 2018 to develop and assess the proposal and the voting of the Workgroup held on 13 March 2019.
-The Panel reviewed the Workgroup Report at their Grid Code Review Panel meeting on 28 March 2019 and agreed that the Workgroup had met its Terms of Reference and that the Workgroup could be discharged.
+This document is the Joint Workgroup Report containing the discussion of the Workgroup which formed in July 2018 to develop and assess the proposal and the voting of the Workgroup held on 13 March 2019.

-GC0111 was proposed by Mike Kay on behalf of Electricity North West and was submitted to the Grid Code Review Panel in April 2018.
-The Panel decided to send the Proposal to a joint Workgroup (with the Distribution Code) to be developed and assessed against the Grid Code Applicable Objectives.
+GC0111 was proposed by Electricity North West Limited and was submitted to the Grid Code Review Panel for its consideration on 26 April 2018 and to the Distribution Code Review Panel on 5 April 2018.
+The Panels decided to send the Proposal to a Joint Workgroup to be developed and assessed against the Grid Code and Distribution Applicable Objectives.

-GC0111 aims to update the Grid Code with revised text for fast fault current injection to dispel any confusion in interpretation of the existing text.
+GC0111 aims to amend the Grid Code and Distribution Code (actually to EREC G99) to provide revised text in relation to fast fault current injection to dispel any confusion in relation to the existing text within the Grid Code and EREC G99.